iimyzf/Inception/README.md

   A Container is a standard unit of software that packages up code and all its dependencies so the application runs quickly and reliably from one computing environment to another.

-## What is The Difference Between Container and VM?
+## What is The Difference Between a Container and a VM?

   Containers and Virtual machines have similar resource isolation and allocation benefits but function differently because containers virtualize the operating system instead of the hardware.
 Containers are more portable and efficient.